Research Vessel Paragon

 - A pre-cruise plan must be submitted.

 - Any participants that are not MBARI staff must sign the Visiting Participants Release Form.
 This is an absolute requirement and violations may result in revocation of the operator’s status as a Paragon Captain.

-- Cruises that exceed the allowable area, or time of operation (see section V) require special permission from the director or deputy director of DMO
+- Cruises that exceed the allowable area, or time of operation (see section V) require special permission from the director of DMO

 To avoid delays, it is recommended that a pre-cruise plan be submitted 5 business days in advance of the cruise.
 For cruises that require special permissions, it is recommended that the pre-cruise plan be submitted 15 business days in advance.